The Japan Exchange and Teaching Program (JET)

 Each summer, the Summer Semester in Japan program is hosted by a college that is a member of the Jikei Technical College Group of Japan .

-Recent host colleges have been the Tokyo Belle epoque College of Confectionary in 2010, the International Language Center in Tokyo in 2009, and the Fukuoka College of Communication Arts in 2008.
+Recent host colleges have been the Tokyo Belle époque College of Confectionary, the International Language Center in Tokyo, Tokyo College of Welfare, Fukuoka College of Communication Arts, and Tokyo College of Sports and Recreation.

 The Jikei Technical College Group has colleges throughout Japan.